nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

     For each new image the software gets from the camera the background is calculated as `background[x,y] <- background[x,y] * 0.95 + new_image[x,y] * 0.05` for each pixel.
-    (the software works in black and white) If we just took one picture in the beginning, we would detect a lot of differences as clouds change the lighting throuout the day.
+    (the software works in black and white) If we just took one picture in the beginning, we would detect a lot of differences as clouds change the lighting throughout the day.